Mobile vs Browser Games: The Ultimate Showdown 2025

 Browser

-• Keyboard + mouse = great for FPS & platformers
+• Keyboard + mouse = for FPS & platformers, you're golden logitech ftw!

 • Can support controllers